marxin/texi2rst-generated/sphinx/share/cppopts.rst

   :option:`-MD` is equivalent to :option:`-M -MF `:samp:`{file}`, except that
   :option:`-E` is not implied.
 The driver determines :samp:`{file}` based on whether an :option:`-o` option is given.
-If it is, the driver uses its argument but with a suffix of .d, otherwise it takes the name of the input file, removes any directory components and suffix, and applies a .d suffix.
+If it is, the driver uses its argument but with a suffix of :samp:`.d`, otherwise it takes the name of the input file, removes any directory components and suffix, and applies a :samp:`.d` suffix.

   If :option:`-MD` is used in conjunction with :option:`-E`, any :option:`-o` switch is understood to specify the dependency output file